defold/doc/docs/en/manuals/script-properties.md

 Script properties provide a simple and powerful way of exposing properties that control the behavior or look of a specific game object instance and allow non coders to change them in the editor.

 Script properties allow for instance specific overrides of script properties.
-Common use cases is to set the health or speed of a specific enemy AI, the tint color of a pickup object, or what message a button object should send when pressed--and where to send it.
+Common use cases are to set the health or speed of a specific enemy AI, the tint color of a pickup object, or what message a button object should send when pressed---and where to send it.
 There are many cases where script properties are very useful:

 * When you want to override their values for specific instances in the editor, and thereby increase script re-usability.
 * When you want to spawn a game object with initial values.